-If you do qualify for the R&D refund, it’s a good idea to access this capital and cash flow as soon as possible through R&D financing.
+If you qualify for the R&D refund, it’s a good idea to access this capital and cash flow as soon as possible through R&D financing.
 Our Radium Advances can help you access your tax refund early, so you can use your own money to smooth your cash flow and continue innovating in your business.
 EOFY is a smart time to apply for a Radium Advance, whether it’s your first advance or you decide to lock in another Radium Quarterly Advance.
-An EOFY advance will not only make your cash flow more consistent, it has a shorter loan term so you’ll accrue less interest and have more money left over for R&D next financial year.
+An EOFY advance will make your cash flow more consistent.
+It also has a shorter loan term, so you’ll accrue less interest and have more money left over for R&D next financial year.
 But the clock is ticking on your FY19/20 entitlements, so apply today or get in touch on 1800 723 486.
 We’ll get you the support you need to apply for your advance before the end of June.

 EOFY is a smart time to apply for a Radium Advance, whether it’s your first advance or you decide to lock in another Radium Quarterly Advance.